 Steven High is an interdisciplinary oral and public historian with a strong interest in transnational approaches to working-class studies, forced migration, community-engaged research, as well as oral history methodology and ethics.

-His second area of expertise relates to oral history methodology and ethics, particularly as it relates to oral accounts of mass violence.
+His second area of expertise relates to oral history, particularly as it relates to oral accounts of mass violence.
 Steven High led the prize-winning Montreal Life Stories from 2005 until 2012, where he worked in partnership with survivor groups in the recording of 500 life stories and their integration into online digital stories, radio programming, audio walks, art installations, a year-long museum exhibition, pedagogical materials, and a range of theatrical performances.
 He also co-edited (with Ted Little and Thi Ry Duong), Remembering Mass Violence (UTP, 2013), edited Beyond Testimony and Trauma (UBC, 2015), and authored Oral History at the Crossroads (UBC, 2014) which won the Clio prize for best book published on Quebec history.
 Histoires de vie de réfugiés montréalais:une rencontre, a French language translation of Crossroads was recently published by Les Presses de l’Université Laval.
-He has also co-authored Going Public: The Art of Participatory Practice with Liz Miller and Ted Little which was released in December 2017, and is co-editor of a forthcoming Routledge Handbook on Place and Memory with several others.
+He has also co-authored Going Public: The Art of Participatory Practice with Liz Miller and Ted Little, and is co-editor of a forthcoming Routledge Handbook on Place and Memory with several others.
 Steven has a new chapter on storytelling in the Wiley Handbook on Public History and is currently working with Page-Rwanda (as well as Lu Xiao, Sebastien Caquard and others) on the development of the Living Archives of the Rwandan Diaspora.
 He is also part of the Spokenweb project and an exciting new project that uses oral history and digital storytelling to effect cultural change in working environments.